-Neuman (1995, 2002c) identified a third environment as the "created environment."
-The client unconsciously mobilizes all system variables, including the basic structure of energy factors toward system integration, stability, and integrity to create a safe environment.
-This safe, created environment, offers a protective perceptive coping shield that helps the client to function.
+Neuman (1995, 2002c, 2011a, pp. 20-21) identified a third environment as the "created environment."
+The client unconsciously mobilizes all system variables, including the basic structure of energy factors, toward system integration, stability, and integrity to create a safe environment.
+This safe, created environment offers a protective perceptive coping shield that helps the client to function.
 A major objective of this environment is to stimulate the client's health.
 Neuman pointed out that what was originally created to safeguard the health of the system may have a negative effect because of the binding of available energy.
 This environment represents an open system that exchanges energy with the internal and external environments.
 The created environment supersedes or goes beyond the internal and external environments while encompassing both; it provides an insulating effect to change the response or possible response of the client to environmental stressors.
-Neuman (1995, 2002c) gave the following examples of responses: use of denial or envy (psychological), physical rigidity or muscle constraint (physiological), life-cycle continuation of survival patterns (developmental), required social space range (sociocultural), and sustaining hope (spiritual).
+Neuman (1995, 2002c, 2011) gave the following examples of responses: use of denial or envy (psychological), physical rigidity or muscle constraint (physiological), life-cycle continuation of survival patterns (developmental), required social space range (sociocultural), and sustaining hope (spiritual).

 Neuman believes the caregiver, through assessment, will need to determine (1) what has been created (nature of the created environment), (2) the outcome of the created environment (extent of its use and client value), and (3) the ideal that has yet to be created (the protection that is needed or possible, to a lesser or greater degree).
-This assessment is necessary to best understand and support the client's created environment (Neuman, 1995, 2002c).
+This assessment is necessary to best understand and support the client's created environment (Neuman, 1995, 2002c, 2011a).
 Neuman suggested that further research is needed to understand the client's awareness of the created environment and its relationship to health.
-Neuman believes that as the caregiver recognizes the value of the client-created environment and purposefully intervenes, the interpersonal relationship can become one of important mutual exchange (Neuman, 1995, 2002c).
+She believes that as the caregiver recognizes the value of the client-created environment and purposefully intervenes, the interpersonal relationship can become one of important mutual exchange (Neuman, 1995, 2002c, 2011a). de Kuiper (2011) added her perspective of the created environment and guidelines for nursing practice.

 Health is a third concept in Neuman's model.
-She believes that health, or wellness, and illness are on opposite ends of the continuum.
+She believes that health (or wellness) and illness are on opposite ends of the continuum.
 Health is equated with optimal system stability (the best possible wellness state at any given time).
 Client movement toward wellness exists when more energy is built and stored than expended.
 Client movement toward illness and death exists when more energy is needed than is available to support life.
 The degree of wellness depends on the amount of energy required to return to and maintain system stability.
 The system is stable when more energy is available than is being used.
-Health is seen as varying levels within a normal range, rising and falling throughout the lifespan.
-These changes are in response to basic structure factors and reflect satisfactory or unsatisfactory adjustment by the client system to environmental stressors (Neuman, 1995, 2002c).
+Health is seen as varying levels within a normal range, rising and falling throughout the life span.
+These changes are in response to basic structure factors and reflect satisfactory or unsatisfactory adjustment by the client system to environmental stressors (Neuman, 1995, 2002c, 2011a, p.
+23).